DiTo97/aispot/README.md

 Our prime objective is to create a network of independent thinkers to help nurture and encourage ground-level discussions to assist our community in being informed technologically and updated with state-of-the-art advancements, with a special emphasis around artificial intelligence.
 We plan to establish interesting and new ways to empower, explore, and develop a knowledge-first network.

-With this, we anticipate creating a five-pronged cross-over between:
+In the coming months we anticipate creating a five-pronged cross-over between:

 1. Students
 2. Industry